GazousGit/R36S-Random-Boot-Video/README.md

 Now press **ctrl + X**
 Type **y** to save changes

-Then we execute 2 commands to enable the service
+Then we execute 2 commands to enable the service (one after the other) :

 ```sh
 sudo systemctl daemon-reload